 Integrity and transparency are important values for us, and are recognized among fundamental principles in our Code of Ethics.
 We focus on three major areas: fight against corruption, prevention of frauds and dissemination of the culture of legality and good management.
-Our Organizational model has the goal to ensure correctness and transparency in carrying out company business.
+The organizational model we have adopted has this objective, to ensure correctness and transparency in all the company activities.

-Our Group is in fact committed to carry out all business in compliance with current legislation as well as continuously improving processes.
-This commitment is recognized by the many certifications of our management system and summed up in our Group Integrated Policy.
+Our Group is, in fact, committed to carrying out all its activities in compliance with current legislation as well as continuously improving processes.
+This commitment is recognized by the many certifications of our management system and is expressed in our Group Integrated Policy.

 We underpinned our commitment to integrity in 2016 by sisning a new agreement with the Ministry of Finance entitled “Security in the network”.

 Terna has safeguards and systems in place to ensure corruption is prevented at all levels.
-Since November 2005 (when Terna S.p.A. became concession-holder for the transmission and dispatching of electricity in Italy) there has been no criminal convictions of Group’s employees for corruption offenses.
+Since 1 November 2005 (namely, since Terna S.p.A. became concession-holder for the transmission and dispatching of electricity in Italy) there has been no criminal convictions of Group’s employees for corruption offenses.
 Since 2014, Terna is a part of Transparency International, the largest worldwide organization concerned with preventing and combatting corruption.

 Terna is committed to security in order to prevent and combat corruption, undeclared work, irregularities, and the risk of criminal infiltration in its economic structure and in contracts and sub-contracts.